-Most lawn mower users might be diligent in sharpening their mower blades about once in 2 months.
-Some may sharpen more frequently as in once a month with more frequent mowing operations.
+Most Lawn Mower users might be diligent in sharpening their mower blades about once in 2 months.
+Some June sharpen more frequently as in once a month with more frequent mowing operations.
 This would keep the mower blades in good condition for a consistent performance on the turf.

 However, if the blades are damaged with obvious nicks and large dents, a replacement is advisable over sharpening.
 Of course, more savings are enjoyed with sharpening decisions over a replacement although the cost of new blades is relatively inexpensive to be affordable.

 It is good to maintain the condition of the mower blades at all times.
-This calls for the scheduling of regular maintenance for the entire lawn mower on all its components.
+This calls for the scheduling of regular maintenance for the entire Lawn Mower on all its components.
 However, it is best to consult the user manual first before attempting any maintenance personally.
-The same goes with repairs of any kind on the lawn mower as there may be specific instructions from the manufacturer with attached warranty conditions which could be violated to become null and void.
+The same goes with repairs of any kind on the Lawn Mower as there June be specific instructions from the manufacturer with attached warranty conditions which could be violated to become null and void.